myshell-ai/AIlice/README.md

 When you turn on the speechOn switch for the first time, you may need to wait for a long time at startup.
 This is because the weights of the speech recognition and TTS models are being downloaded in the background.

-As shown in the examples, you can use the Agent through AIliceMain.py or AIliceWeb.py.
-The former is a command line program, and the latter provides a web dialogue interface based on gradio.
-Both are used in the same way.
+As shown in the examples, you can use the Agent through ailice_web, it provides a web dialogue interface based on gradio.

 - --**modelID** specifies the model.
 The currently supported models can be seen in config.json.
 We will implement a simpler model specification method in the future.